cncf/memorials/carolyn-van-slyck.md

 I feel lucky to have gotten to know Carolyn over the last few months.
 She was so welcoming and brought a wonderful energy to our team.
 She always provided an optimistic outlook and spread her joy to the rest of us.
 She will be missed dearly.

+## Sarah Christoff

+I met Carolyn at Kubecon Europe 2018.
+We had lunch together with folks around and I was so intimidated by how smart she was.
+I barely said more than a few words, but she was part of the CNCF crew that I looked up too.
+Those who were 'tech famous' in my eyes.
+It wasn't until I was joining Microsoft that I shyly reached out to Carolyn again to chat.
+She was so warm, friendly, and welcoming.
+She immediately treated me as a friend and equal.
+I was lucky enough to work with her on Porter and enjoyed being able to message her every day, say good mornings, and have tons of Zoom calls as we debugged things.

+Carolyn wasn't just an amazing engineer, she was an amazing person.
+Her qualities as a person are qualities I desperately strive to have.
+I was so excited to work with her, to spend time learning from her.
+That will only continue, but in a different way.

+The last message she sent me on Thursday, after helping me jump out of a meeting early was:
+"I am a thought leader 🦄💨" - and honestly, yeah, she was, she was one of a kind.

+I miss you Carolyn.